NickDickinsonWilde/tinymce4-plugin-qrcode/README.md

 Grab it <a href="http://codecanyon.net/item/tinymce-4-plugin-youtube-search-and-insert/5495575?ref=ceasar">here</a>

+Or my other tinyMCE 4 plugin 'TinyMCE 4 plugin Flickr image search and place'

+Grab that one <a href="http://codecanyon.net/item/tinymce-4-plugin-flickr-image-search-and-place/5703888?ref=ceasar">here</a>

 ### Commercial use

 For <b>commercial use</b> you can buy an unlimited license for one product for 25,-- EURO (excl.
 VAT) (for example a cms)